AmpasTheodoros/AmpasTheodorosPortofolio/README.md

 ## Experiences

-A List and a small description of the projects and certificates.Also include links to the code and any relevant documentation or demo sites.
+A list and a small description of the projects and certificates.Also include links to the code and any relevant documentation or demo sites.

 ## Blog